iCode13/python-challenge/README.md

 The f-string method is used to print results of the analysis.
 The 'with' statement is used in conjunction with 'file.write' method to export analysis results as a text file.
 Computation takes some time due to the larger than usual size of the dataset.

 ## Technologies

 * Python 3.7

 ## Contact

-Created by [@iCode13](https://github.com/iCode13) - pleease contact me with questions/comments.
+Created by [@iCode13](https://github.com/iCode13) - pleease contact with questions/comments.